webforj/webforj-documentation/docs/ui/web-components/element.md

 height='175px'
 />

-There are also additional options to further customize events by using the [Event Options](#) configurations.

-## Slot Manipulation
+## Component Interaction

+The `Element` component acts like a container for other components.
+It's provides a way to organize and retrieve information for child components, and offers a clear set of functions to add or remove these child components as needed.

+### Adding Child Components

-The `Element` class supports the composition of child components within specified slots.
+The `Element` component supports the composition of child components.
 Developers can organize and manage complex UI structures by adding components as children to the `Element`.

-### Adding to a Slot

 Three methods exist to set content within the an `Element`:

-1. **`add()`**: This method will allow one or multiple components to be added to an optional `String` which designates a specified slot.
+1. **`add(Component... components)`**: This method will allow one or multiple components to be added to an optional `String` which designates a specified slot when used with a Web Component.
 Omitting the slot will add the component between the HTML tags.

-2. **`setHtml()`**: This method take the `String` passed to the method and inject it as HTML within the component.
+2. **`setHtml(String html)`**: This method take the `String` passed to the method and inject it as HTML within the component.
 Depending on the `Element`, this may be rendered in different ways.

-3. **`setText()`**: This method behaves similarly to the `setHtml()` method, but injects literal text into the `Element`.
+3. **`setText(String text)`**: This method behaves similarly to the `setHtml()` method, but injects literal text into the `Element`.

 In the demo below, two `detail` HTML elements are created using the `Element` component.
 The first has its contents set using the `setText()` and `add()` methods, while the second has HTML injected into it directly using the `setHtml()` method.